Wrongful Death and Liability Policies

 - Pain and suffering of survivors

 Wrongful death claims are subject to a statute of limitations.
-This means that claims must be filed within a specified time period of the death.
+It means that claims must be filed within a specified time period of the death.
 The limitation period is typically two or three years.
 In some states, the statute of limitations begins running at the time of the injury rather than the time of death.

 Many states prohibit punitive damages in wrongful death cases.
 An exception may apply if the death was due to an egregious act committed by the defendant.